Ahnfelt/firefly-boot/fireflysite/assets/markdown/UserDefinedTypes.md

 # Anonymous records

 An anonymous record is not defined anywhere, but consists of zero or more fields.
-The fields can have any type, but they can't be assigned to.
+The fields may have any type, but can't be reassigned after creation..

 ```firefly
 (red = 255, green = 255, blue = 0)